huement/hui-prism/docs/README.md

    npm run build:prod   # Production build
    ```

-2. Use the theme switcher buttons in the testbed interface
+2. Use the theme switcher buttons in the documentation interface

 3. Or use keyboard shortcuts for quick switching

 ## Code Examples

-The testbed includes comprehensive examples for:
+The documentation includes comprehensive examples for:

 - **JavaScript**: Modern ES6+ features, async/await, classes
 - **Python**: Type hints, dataclasses, async programming